 This innovative re-financing method requires a framework of contractual elements between the involved stakeholders (the end-user, the supplier, TrustEE and the securitization vehicle itself).
-In fact four different contracts will be necessary: (1) Consultancy Agreement between TrustEE and the SV, (2) Assignment agreement between supplier and the SV, (3) Frame agreement between the supplier and TrustEE and (4) EPC/ESC agreement between supplier and end-user.
+In fact, four different contracts will be necessary: (1) Consultancy Agreement between TrustEE and the SV, (2) Assignment agreement between supplier and the SV, (3) Frame agreement between the supplier and TrustEE and (4) EPC/ESC agreement between supplier and end-user.
 A basic description of these contracts and the interrelations among them are included in this report.

-As the agreement between the supplier and the end-user is the most crucial one, the report focuses on the assessment of the key issues to be considered for the definition of the basic contract framework between Supplier and End-User, taking into consideration the other stakeholders involved (Securitization Vehicle, TrustEE).
+The report finally is focussed in the assessment of the key issues to be considered for the definition of the basic contract framework between Supplier and End-User, taking into consideration the other stakeholders involved (Securitization Vehicle, TrustEE,).
 The report includes a basic template for the EPC/ESC agreement between supplier and end-user.
 This EPC/ESC states the reference basic obligations and agreements which the heat energy supplier and end-user are bounded to acquire (minimum amount of energy, predetermined price conditions, etc.) when is formalised in a publishing agreement.
 Clauses related to development, construction, testing and starting up phases of the project have not been considered.